Bank of England signals early 2016 hike after sterling climb

 With the economy now recovering strongly and wages finally rising more quickly, speculation is growing about when it might start to wean Britain off low rates, mirroring the debate at the U.S. Federal Reserve.

-Carney warned investors that they might be too relaxed about the path, or 'curve', that they are predicting for rates.
+Carney warned investors not to be too relaxed about the path, or 'curve', that they are predicting for rates.

 He pointed out that the Bank was forecasting that inflation would start to overshoot its 2 percent target in just over two years' time, based on predictions in the market for a first BoE rate hike in the second quarter of next year.